 Once you have subscribed, it is necessary to get a Dedicated Streaming IPs plan.
 The good news is that users can use a discount code (TGLifetime50) to reduce the cost of a yearly subscription with a dedicated IP.
 Using the code, it is possible to get a year's worth of dedicated streaming IP for just $27.50.
 However, if you want to pay for a dedicated IP for the UK's iPlayer and for US Netflix, you will need to pay for both, which we consider pretty pricey.

 TorGuard also offers a premium 'Residential IP VPN service'.
 The provider leases legacy residential IP addresses directly from big ISPs in the US and UK, giving the appearance that users are connecting using a standard residential IP address.
 The provider says this makes it virtually impossible for a website or third party service to determine if a user is tunneling through a known VPN provider.

 Speed and Performance

-As is always the case, we conducted our speed tests using our proprietary server-based speed test system.
-The graph below gives you the results, updated automatically three times a day – so you always get accurate and up-to-date data.
+As is always the case, we conducted our speed tests as part of our rigorous testing methodology.
+The graph below gives you the results, updated regularly – so you always get accurate and up-to-date data.
 The graph reveals averages across the four server locations we test: Hong Kong, Australia, the UK, and the US.

 As shown on the graph, TorGuard performs decently well when compared to other premium VPNs.
 Download speeds for the time period between June and September 2023 averaged 22.6 Mbps with max burst speeds of 303.8 Mbps.
 Those speeds are great considering the price for a longer-term subscription and are plenty fast enough for data-intensive tasks like gaming or torrenting.